ogobrecht/ogobrecht.github.io/_posts/2017-09-26-why-forms-with-single-input-are-submitted-by-the-enter-key.md

 ---
 title: Form Behaviour - Bug or Feature?
-subtitle: Why forms with single input are submitted by the enter key
+subtitle: Why forms with a single input field are submitted by the enter key
 tags: [apex, html]
 lang: en
+last_modified_at: 2017-10-01
 ---
-Today I stumbled over this strange behaviour of an APEX page: The page was always submitted, when I pressed the enter key in a search field to force an AJAX refresh on a report.
+Today I stumbled over this strange behaviour of an APEX page: The page was always submitted when I pressed the enter key in a search field to force an AJAX refresh on a report.

-The item property to submit the page on press enter was switched off.
+The item property to submit the page on pressing enter was switched off.
 I asked my collegue Markus, who had this error also some time ago (I could not remember the solution, although he told me about this issue).
-The reason was, that the search field was the only input item on that page.
+The reason was that the search field was the only input item on that page.

 After a short Google search I found the "root cause" for this "bug", or should I say "feature"?
 This behaviour is described in the [HTML 2.0 specification (section 8.2)][2].

 To workaround this you can simply create a second input item and hide it by setting the "HTML Form Element Attributes" to `style="display:none;"`.
-This was also posted from [Denes Kubicek][3] back in 2008.
+This was also posted by [Denes Kubicek][3] back in 2008.

-I like the idea from one of the [Stack Overflow comments][1] to put anywhere in the form (in APEX in fact the whole page, e.g. the header or footer of a region) this HTML snippet and not to create an "useless" page item:
+I like the idea of one of the [Stack Overflow comments][1] to put anywhere into the form (in APEX in fact the whole page, e.g. the header or footer of a region) this HTML snippet and not to create an "useless" page item:

 ```html
 <input type="text" name="StackOverflow1370021" style="display:none;" />